CSC-3380-Fall-2024/Team-15/README.md

 HOW TO RUN:
 1. Make sure the Dev branch is selected on GitHub and clone the repository onto your computer/laptop to access all files.
-2. Download Unity Hub for your platform
+2. Go to unity.com, create a Unity account, and download Unity Hub for your platform.
 3. Download Unity Editor version 2022.3.46f1 and ensure that the script compiler that will be used is the VSCode Extension.
 4. After downloading the editor, go to Add in the Projects section of Unity Hub
 5. Add the repository by using the first option and finding the repo on your disk.